kongondo/MenuBuilder/README.md

 echo $menu->render('sidenav', $options);
 ````

+Examples of more complex menus utilising the method getMenuItems() coming soon.

 #### Rendering Breadcrumbs

 Rendering breadcrumbs is quite similar to the above, the only difference being the method you use and some of the options that can be used to configure the output.